 Political unrest and violence have left Yemen in the midst of a massive humanitarian crisis.
 The country already suffered a a fuel crisis which has brought the economy on the brink of collapse, deprived millions of people of clean water and caused food shortages.
 Rising hunger levels have left many families close to breaking point, and according to the UN, some vulnerable communities are now facing critical levels of malnutrition.

 - More than half the population live below the poverty line, with one of the highest maternal mortality rates in the world.

 - According to the UN, 14.4 million Yemenis, half of the population, do not have enough food to eat.
 60 percent of young children have stunted growth.

 Oxfam has been working in Yemen for more than 30 years, co-operating with government authorities, as well as the civil society organizations, to improve the health care and livelihoods of thousands of people living in poverty.

-Since June 2012, we have provided vital water, sanitation and hygiene services for more than 123,000 people displaced by conflict in northern and southern Yemen.
-We are also helping hundreds of families to rebuild their livelihoods.
+Before the air strikes started, we were already providing vital water, sanitation and hygiene services to people displaced by conflict in northern and southern Yemen and were helping hundreds of families to rebuild their livelihoods.

 Working with partners we deliver a range of initiatives to help improve women’s health – including training midwives and female health workers, and organizing mobile health teams (‘health caravans’) to reach rural families.